LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/livrps.md

 - Composition arcs target layer stacks, not individual layers.
 This just means that they recursively load what is in a layer.
 - When arcs target a non root prim, they do **not** receive parent data that usually "flows" down the hierarchy.
 This means that primvars, material bindings or transforms from ancestor prims do not get "inherited" (we don't mean the inherited arc here).
 They **do** see the composition result though.
 So for example if your file reference targets a prim inside a variant, it can't change the variant as the variant is not in the stage it was referenced into to.
 - Internal composition arcs (inherit/internal references/specialize) cannot target ancestor or child arcs.
 We can only target sibling prims or prims that are at/under a different "/" stage root prim.
+- Composition arcs only look in the active layer stack and in "higher" layer stacks (layer stacks that reference/payload the active layer stack).
 ~~~

 ## Composition Strength Ordering <a name="compositionStrengthOrdering"></a>